Islamic School Websites’ Top 7 Mistakes

 The similarity in the statements makes the competition fall deeply when competing against other public and private schools.
 It would benefit the school to take a little more extra time when writing their school mission to allow it to stand apart from the rest by having something unique to their school’s philosophy and approach to education.

 In conclusion, there are plenty of mistakes schools can make when creating and updating their websites.
-This article listed some of the most common.
-Most of these can be easily fixed with just a little bit more diligence and effort.
+This article listed some of the most common amongst them.
+Most of these can be easily fixed with just a little bit diligence and effort.
 And the effort is worth it since websites are often the first place a prospective parent, student, or professional looks when considering a relationship with the school.

 Mohammed Qais is an entering sophomore in a full-time Islamic school in Central Texas.
 He enjoys researching, writing, drawing and many more things.
 He is working as a summer intern with ISLA.